joaolrsarmento/Tech-Interview/README.md

 # Tech-Interview
-Problems from the Cracking the code interview that I solved using C++, Python or Java
+Problems from the tech interview that I solved using C++, Python or Java